awsdocs/amazon-ec2-user-guide-windows/doc_source/instance-identity-documents.md

 x2oALjWSCBExample=
 ```

-To retrieve the PKCS7 signature, use the following command from your running instance:
+To retrieve the PKCS7 signature, use the following command from your running instance\.

 ```
 PS C:\> Invoke-RestMethod -uri http://169.254.169.254/latest/dynamic/instance-identity/pkcs7
 ```

-The following is example output:
+The following is example output\.

 ```
 MIICiTCCAfICCQD6m7oRw0uXOjANBgkqhkiG9w0BAQUFADCBiDELMAkGA1UEBhMC